AnimalGo (GOM2) Price Hits $0.0112 on Top Exchanges

-AnimalGo (CURRENCY:GOM2) traded down 3.7% against the dollar during the 24-hour period ending at 12:00 PM E.T. on April 28th.
-Over the last seven days, AnimalGo has traded up 5.1% against the dollar.
-One AnimalGo coin can currently be bought for $0.0112 or 0.00000021 BTC on popular cryptocurrency exchanges.
-AnimalGo has a market cap of $10.82 million and approximately $1.09 million worth of AnimalGo was traded on exchanges in the last day.
+AnimalGo (CURRENCY:GOM2) traded down 0.2% against the U.S. dollar during the 24 hour period ending at 8:00 AM Eastern on April 30th.
+One AnimalGo coin can currently be bought for $0.0112 or 0.00000020 BTC on popular exchanges.
+AnimalGo has a total market cap of $10.80 million and approximately $671,392.00 worth of AnimalGo was traded on exchanges in the last 24 hours.
+During the last week, AnimalGo has traded 9.7% higher against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.